 What does a virgin queen bee look like?

 A virgin queen bee doesn’t have fully developed ovaries, so her abdomen hasn’t descended yet.
-They are harder to locate as they’re capable of moving faster over the frame and may head off on mating flights.
+They are harder to locate as they can move faster over the frame and may head off on mating flights.

 Is there a king bee?